-Strengthening the link between physical and behavioral healthcare services using innovative strategies and collaboration
+Strengthening the link between physical and behavioral health services using innovative strategies and collaboration

 As the stigma of mental illness continues to decrease, more people are seeking and receiving treatment.
 Because the demand for behavioral health services is likely to continue to exceed capacity, improving integration of care will be vital to meeting the growing need for services.

-The UHS Behavioral Health Division has the size, scope, quality treatment reputation, financial strength and economic stability to expand its behavioral health integration initiatives throughout the country.
-UHS has a 35-year history in the industry, making the company an exceptional candidate for a long-term partnership.
+UHS has the size, scope, quality treatment reputation, financial strength and economic stability to expand its behavioral health integration initiatives throughout the country.
+With almost four decades in the industry, UHS is an exceptional candidate for a long-term partnership.

-The Behavioral Health Division has a number of integration partnerships around the country that include working with medical systems in a variety of ways, including:
+The UHS Behavioral Health Division is committed to successful long-term partnerships that improve access to behavioral health services in local communities and improve outcomes for patients and their families.
+The Division has a number of successful integration partnerships around the country that include working with medical systems and hospitals in a variety of ways, including:

 - Management of Psychiatric Services in Existing Emergency Departments: Designed to provide high quality emergency care and services specifically for individuals experiencing psychiatric and/or substance abuse crises, behavioral health emergency care can include stabilization of acute symptoms, increasing safety, and expediting treatment to the most appropriate level of care.
 With our experience and reputation for clinical quality and excellence, we are uniquely positioned to provide the expertise needed to support and manage psychiatric services in acute care emergency departments with the goal of decreasing overutilization of services resulting in high patient volumes, long wait times, delays in diagnosis and treatment, overburdened staff, and poor quality care.

 - Mobile Assessments: Widely considered to be an integral part of an effective mental health services system, mobile assessments can help to reduce hospitalizations and increase patient compliance with treatment by referring individuals to the level of care that is most appropriate for their needs.
-Experienced mental health professionals provide on-site assessments in both emergency departments and on medical/surgical floors to assist in linking each individual with a mental health professional or facility to ensure their safety and continued well-being.
+Experienced mental health professionals provide on-site assessments, either in person or through the use of telemedicine, in both emergency departments and on medical/surgical floors to assist in linking each individual with a mental health professional or facility to ensure their safety and continued well-being.

 - Managed Units: Behavioral health is an important part of a health system’s continuum of care but many organizations do not have a clinical framework to effectively support psychiatric services.
 Whether an organization is looking to establish an inpatient psychiatric unit or to revitalize an existing program, UHS has the specialized management, clinical expertise and resources to provide the structure to ensure the program is a clinical and financial success.
 From program development and implementation to regulatory compliance support, we are committed to working with general healthcare systems to create managed units that meet the needs of the hospital and the community.

-The UHS Behavioral Health Division partnerships focus on lowering readmissions, cutting unnecessary emergency department use, and improving outcomes and patient satisfaction.
+UHS Behavioral Health Integration Solutions works with health systems and hospitals focusing on lowering readmissions, cutting unnecessary emergency department use, and improving outcomes and patient satisfaction.
 Working together with our partners, UHS is helping to solve difficult and complex systemic mental health issues.
 Our innovative partnerships are making a difference and creating positive outcomes for the communities we serve.